Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs: Introduction

 The rest of this paper is organized as follows.
 Firstly, some preliminaries for the LMM are provided in section~\ref{sec:pre}.
-Then, in section~\ref{sec:nw-lmm}, the normalized (strong) Wolfe-Powell-type step-size search rules are introduced together with the NWP-LMM given out.
-Their feasibility and some related properties are also discussed in this section.
+Then, in section~\ref{sec:nw-lmm}, the NWP-LMM framework based on general descent directions and the normalized (strong) Wolfe-Powell-type step-size search rules is introduced.
+Its feasibility and some related properties are also discussed in this section.
 Global convergence of the NWP-LMM algorithm with general descent directions is verified rigorously in section~\ref{sec:gcvg}.
-In addition, two different types of descent directions, including the PSD and CG-type descent directions, are proposed and analyzed in section~\ref{sec:dk} to feasibly implement our NWP-LMM algorithms.
+In addition, two different types of descent directions, i.e., the PSD and CG-type descent directions, are proposed and analyzed in section~\ref{sec:dk} to feasibly implement our NWP-LMM algorithms.
 Furthermore, section~\ref{sec:numer} reports the detailed numerical results in 2D including the numerical comparison of different LMM algorithms for above mentioned semilinear elliptic PDEs to illustrate the effectiveness and robustness of our approach.
 Finally, some conclusions are drawn in section~\ref{sec:cons}.